RTGS-Lab/gems_sensing_db_tools/README.md

 - **Git Integration**: Automatic commit and tracking of all tool executions

 ### Universal Logging
-- **Automatic Logging**: Automatically creates logs and uploads them to github for auditing purposes and tool use analysis
+- **Automatic Logging**: Automatically creates logs and commits them to dedicated `logs` branch for auditing purposes and tool use analysis
+- **Orphan Branch**: Logs are stored in a separate orphan branch to keep the main codebase clean

 ## Installation